andy-guttridge/tribehub_drf/README.md

 The Tribe model has only one field, which is the name of the tribe.
 This model is important however, as it is used throughout the API to associate individual users with the appropriate tribe - for example, members of the same tribe can invite each other to calendar events, see each others events in the tribe calendar and access the same key contacts list, but they cannot access these items for tribes to which they do not belong.

-### **Event**
+#### **Event**

 The Event model represents a calendar event.
 It has many to one relationships with the User model (the `user` field) and the Tribe model (the `tribe` field), in order to record who created the event and which tribe they belong to.
 There are two fields with many to many relationships with the User model - `to` and `accepted` - which record who has been invited to the event and who has accepted the invitation.

 The `recurrences` field is an instance of `RecurrenceField`, provided by the [django-recurrence](https://django-recurrence.readthedocs.io/en/latest/) utility.
 This enables the calculation of recurring events based on a single original datetime and a set of rules (e.g. weekly, monthly etc).
 This field is not exposed externally by the API - rather, the `recurrence_type`  field is exposed to allow incoming requests for recurrences using a simple string (`WEK` for weekly, `TWK` for fortnightly, `MON` for monthly, `YEA` for yearly or `NON` for none).
-The corresponding recurrences rule is then applied by the Event model on save.
+The corresponding recurrences rule is then applied by the Event model when an instance is saved to the database.

-Recurring events are not saved in the database.
+Recurrences are not saved as new events the database.
 When a GET request to the `events/` endpoint is made by an authenticated user, the `recurrences` field is used to programatically generate any recurrences of events which fall within the requested time range.
 These are then added to the JSON response to the client without creating new objects in the database.
 These programatically generated recurrences are identifed in the JSON data with a value of `REC` for the `recurrence_type` field.
 Because the recurrences include the id of the original 'parent' event in the database, the client can always retrieve the original event from the API if required.

 The `start` field records the start date and time of the event using an unlocalised ISO8601 format datetime string, and the `duration` field records the the length of the event, which is serialized in the format `[DD] [HH:[MM:]]ss[.uuuuuu]`.